Plans of Management

 A Plan of Management (PoM) is a public document that sets out how community land is to be used, improved, managed and maintained.

-A Plan of Management is developed by Council as a requirement of the The Local Government Act 1993 as amended and the Local Government (General) Regulation 2005.
+A Plan of Management is developed by Council as a requirement of the The Local Government Act, 1993 as amended and the Local Government (General) Regulation, 2005.
 The Act requires Council owned land to be classified as either ‘Community’ or ‘Operational’ land.
-Community land is further required to be categorised as Park, Sports Ground, General Community Use, Culturally Significant and Natural Area (including the sub-categories of Bushland, Wetland, Watercourse, Escarpment and Foreshore).
+Community land is further required to be categorised as Park, Sports Ground, General Community Use, Culturally Significant or Natural Area (including the sub-categories of Bushland, Wetland, Watercourse, Escarpment and Foreshore).

-The use and management of the land is largely prescribed by the Core Objectives of each category, other related Council Policy (such as Local Environment Plan, Community Strategic Plan etc) and any other statute governing the use of the land (such as Environmental Planning & Assessment Act, Threatened Species Act, Heritage Act, Disability Discrimination Act etc)
+The use and management of the land is largely prescribed by the Core Objectives of each category, other related Council Policy (such as Local Environment Plan, Community Strategic Plan etc) and any other statute governing the use of the land (such as Environmental Planning & Assessment Act, 1979; Heritage Act, 1977, Disability Discrimination Act, 2014; etc)